MastermanPiThon/Projects/README.md

 Projects
 ========

-For project proposals and final summaries
+A repository for project proposals and final summaries

 HOW TO ADD A FILE: